jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 > This is the first of an (eventual) series on simple OTP idioms, patterns and tricks.
 >
-> The first few posts will focus on ways to use handle_info.
->
-> Should be 3 minute read.
+> This weeks post should be 3 or 4 minute read.

 ## A Simple Example